hypervel/hypervel.org/docs/docs/queues.md

 return $batch->id;
 ```

-The batch's ID, which may be accessed via the `$batch->id` property, may be used to [query the Laravel Hyperf command bus](#inspecting-batches) for information about the batch after it has been dispatched.
+The batch's ID, which may be accessed via the `$batch->id` property, may be used to [query the Hypervel command bus](#inspecting-batches) for information about the batch after it has been dispatched.

 ::: warning
-Since batch callbacks are serialized and executed at a later time by the Laravel Hyperf queue, you should not use the `$this` variable within the callbacks.
+Since batch callbacks are serialized and executed at a later time by the Hypervel queue, you should not use the `$this` variable within the callbacks.
 :::

 #### Naming Batches

-Some tools such as Laravel Hyperf Horizon and Laravel Hyperf Telescope may provide more user-friendly debug information for batches if batches are named.
+Some tools such as Hypervel Horizon and Hypervel Telescope may provide more user-friendly debug information for batches if batches are named.
 To assign an arbitrary name to a batch, you may call the `name` method while defining the batch:

 ```php
 $batch = Bus::batch([